 “I am a child with HIV, but accept me as I am.”

-Today, Amanda is a mother, young woman and role model to HIV positive children and adolescents across Zimbabwe.
+Today, Amanda is a mother, young woman and role model to HIV positive children, adolescents and young people across Zimbabwe.

-Eight years later, this one support group has grown in to the “Zvandiri” programme – a community based programme which provides prevention, treatment, care and support services for children and adolescents with HIV, which is integrated within the clinical care provided by government and private clinics.
-Zvandiri aims to support the Ministry of Health and Child Welfare in the provision of comprehensive care through ensuring a robust continuum of care between the clinic and the community.
+Eight years later, this one support group has grown in to the “Zvandiri” programme – a community based programme which provides prevention, treatment, care and support services for children, adolescents and young people with HIV, which is integrated within the clinical care provided by government and private clinics.
+Zvandiri aims to support the Ministry of Health and Child Care in the provision of comprehensive care through ensuring a robust continuum of care between the clinic and the community.
 Most importantly HIV positive children and adolescents are at the heart of the programme, taking the lead in designing, implementing, monitoring and evaluating all of Africaid’s programmes and activities.